Analysis of the primal-dual central path for nonlinear semidefinite optimization without the nondegeneracy condition: Introduction

-Main contribution of this paper is summarized as follows: \begin{enumerate} \item We prove that there exists a smooth central path under the SC, the strong SOSC, and the Mangasarian-Fromovitz constraint qualification (MFCQ).
-We also prove that the central path converges to the analytic center that is defined afterwards.
-Since the NC is not assumed therein, the Lagrange multiplier set is compact and convex, but not necessarily a singleton, although the KKT point is a strict local optimum due to the strong SOSC.
-This implies that the Jacobian described above is not always nonsingular, and thus the implicit function theorem is not applicable straightforwardly unlike \citep{yamashita2012local}. \item Under the same conditions, we give a region around the central path where the Newton equation is solvable uniquely when applying the PDIPM. \end{enumerate} In literature on SDPs, the analysis exploits the fact that the functions are analytic and, as a result, so is the underlying central path.
-However, this methodology is no longer applicable in our setting since the functions of the NSDP are not assumed to be analytic.
-The manner of the conducted analysis is motivated from \citet{wright2002properties} for nonlinear optimization, but ours is more complicated because the SOSC of the NSDP involves difficulty arising from the so-called sigma term.
+The main contribution of this paper is summarized as follows: \begin{enumerate} \item We prove that there exists a smooth central path under the SC, the \tred{enhanced} SOSC, and the Mangasarian-Fromovitz constraint qualification (MFCQ) at a KKT point of the NSDP.
+We also prove that the central path converges to the KKT point and the analytic center of the corresponding Lagrange multiplier set.
+Since the NC is not assumed therein, the Lagrange multiplier set is compact and convex, but not necessarily a singleton, although the KKT point is a strict local optimum due to the \tred{enhanced} SOSC.
+In such a situation, it is difficult (or impossible) to prove existence of the central path straightforwardly by means of the implicit function theorem. \item Under the same conditions as above, we give a region around the central path where the Newton equation is solvable uniquely when applying the PDIPM. \end{enumerate} Many of the analyses in literature on SDPs exploit the fact that the functions are analytic and thus so is the underlying central path.
+However, this methodology is no longer available in our setting since the functions of the NSDP are not assumed to be analytic.
+The manner of our analysis conducted in this paper is motivated from \citet{wright2002properties} for nonlinear optimization, but ours is more complicated because the SOSC of the NSDP involves difficulty arising from the so-called sigma term.
 Furthermore, we deal with the nonlinear equality constraints together, whereas \citep{wright2002properties} does not.